Phil Martelli: St. Josephs (1985–2019)

 In 2005–06, the Hawks returned to the NIT, eventually losing to Hofstra University.
 In 2008, Martelli led Saint Joseph's to its first NCAA Tournament since 2004 with a team led by Pat Calathes and Ahmad Nivins.
 In 2014, the Hawks returned to the NCAA Tournament after winning their second Atlantic 10 Championship under Martelli, led by Langston Galloway, Ronald Roberts and Halil Kanacević.
-The Hawks went on to lose in overtime to the eventual 2013-14 National Champion Connecticut Huskies in the Second Round of the Tournament.
+The Hawks went on to lose in overtime to the eventual 2013–14 National Champion Connecticut Huskies in the Second Round of the Tournament.

 In 2007, Phil Martelli's first book Don't Call Me Coach: A Lesson Plan For Life was published.
 Students at SJU often say "In Martelli We Trust" about their beloved basketball coach.
-Martelli has a weekly show during the basketball season called Hawk Talk which discusses the standing of the university and the basketball team.
+Martelli had a weekly show during the basketball season called Hawk Talk which discusses the standing of the university and the basketball team.

 In October 2008, Martelli signed a contract extension at St. Joe's through the 2015–16 season.
-Martelli also surpassed Hawk legend Dr. Jack Ramsay for second among SJU coaches in wins 2008.
-Martelli has won the most postseason games of any Hawk coach and his teams.

 In December 2011, Martelli was referenced in an article on SI.com in which former player Todd O'Brien detailed his side of a story about his former coach holding a grudge.
 O'Brien had applied for a graduate student waiver, where he was allowed to transfer to pursue a post graduate degree in a field not offered by their original institution, but SJU would not release him to play.
 The NCAA denied O'Brien's appeal and SJU was legally unable to comment on the details of the case.
 Martelli refused to honor O'Brien's request and kept him in his contract for undisclosed reasons.
 Martelli was characterized by most reporters as being unreasonable about this for holding a grudge against O'Brien.

-With a win against Morgan State in 2011, Martelli became the all-time winningest coach in Saint Joseph's history with his 310th victory.
+With a win against Morgan State in 2011, Martelli became the all-time winningest coach in Saint Joseph's history with his 310th victory, passing Billy Ferguson.

+On October 25, 2015, Saint Joe's announced that Martelli received another contract extension (though the terms of the deal were not immediately released).
+On March 13, 2016, Martelli claimed his second A-10 title in three years as the Hawks defeated VCU 87–74 in the 2016 Atlantic 10 Championship.

+The 28 win season Martelli produced in 2015-16 would be the last of his NCAA tournament quality teams.
+Over the next 4 years, Martelli would experience multiple sub-500 teams.
+On March 19, 2019, Director of Athletics Jill Bodensteiner announced that the university had let go of Martelli, ending his 24-year tenure as head coach.

+In his 24 years as head coach, Martelli's final record at St. Joe's was 444–328, with six regular season conference championships, three conference tournament championships, and seven NCAA tournament appearances; in addition to his teams' six NIT appearances.
+His 18 post-season wins are the most in school history.
 Martelli has also lost more games than any coach in Saint Joseph's history, eclipsing Bill Ferguson's 208 losses in 25 seasons.
-Martelli has lost 241 games in 18+ seasons at Saint Joseph's as of December 8, 2013.

-Saint Joe's announced October 29, 2015 that Martelli received another contract extension (though the terms of the deal were not immediately released).< On March 13, 2016, Martelli claimed his second A-10 title in 3 years as the Hawks defeated VCU 87–74 in the 2016 Atlantic 10 Championship.

-On March 19, 2019, Director of Athletics Jill Bodensteiner announced that the university had let go of Martelli, ending his 24-year tenure as head coach.